tigrisdata/tigris-os-docs/docs/concepts/authnz/index.md

 - In addition to above, bucket owner is allowed to perform all the operations on their own bucket.

-In addition to the role, NamespaceAdmin users can also further customize the access by crafting IAM policy.
+In addition to the role, Admin users can also further customize the access by crafting IAM policy.

 Here is an example of the IAM policy